-Visits to our hospital by individuals or groups can be arranged – if you are interested then please give us a call.
+Visits to our practice by individuals or groups can be arranged – if you are interested then please give us a call.

 We regularly visit local schools and nurseries to talk about the work of vets and vet nurses.
 We have fun dressing up a couple of volunteer children as vets, show how we examine an animal and then let the children meet the animal(s).

 Let us know if you would like a "vet/vet nurse visit" and we can arrange a mutually convenient time to come to your school.